Jadesola01/altschool-cloud-exercises/README.md

 ## wc
 The wc(word count) command is used to find out the number of new lines, word count, byte, and characters count in a file specified by the file arguments.

+## history
+This command is used to show previously used commands or obtain information about the commands executed by a user.